 - Write one transfer to a fresh log file with --output-file.

---output-file replaces the previous file contents, which is useful for one-off diagnostics or clean single-run audits.
+--output-file replaces the old file contents, which is useful for one-off diagnostics or a clean single-run audit.

-- Append a later transfer to the same log file with --append-output.
+- Append later runs to the same file with --append-output when one continuous history is more useful than isolated logs.

-- Review the last log entries and confirm the payload files were written separately.
+- Review the most recent log lines and confirm that the payload files were written separately.

-The log records transfer events only; the actual payload still lands in the output files named on the command line.
+The log records transfer events only; the actual payload still lands in the destination file named on the command line.

 - Increase detail by combining --debug with a file log when normal output is not enough.

-Debug logs are much more verbose and may include sensitive request details, so they should be rotated or removed after the troubleshooting pass.
+Debug logs are much more verbose and may include sensitive request details, so rotate or remove them after the troubleshooting pass.

 - Keep recurring logs under control with dated filenames or periodic cleanup.

-A naming pattern such as wget-$(date +%F).log keeps long-running download hosts easier to audit and rotate.
+A naming pattern such as transfer-$(date +%F).log keeps long-running download hosts easier to audit and rotate.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.